KennthShang/CHERRY/README.md

 ## News !!!
 1. A lite version of CHERRY is avaliable now.
 Please visit [https://github.com/KennthShang/CHERRY_crispr] to check.
-This lite version only use the CRISPRs information for prediction (low number of predicted phages but high precision)
+This lite version only uses the CRISPRs information for prediction (low number of predicted phages but high precision)

+2. This folder will no longer be maintained.
+The program has been updated and moved to PhaBOX [https://github.com/KennthShang/PhaBOX], which is more user-friendly.
+Hope you will enjoy it.

-2. Our web server for phage-related tasks (including phage identification, taxonomy classification, lifestyle prediction, and host prediction) is available!
+3. Our web server for phage-related tasks (including phage identification, taxonomy classification, lifestyle prediction, and host prediction) is available!
 You can visit [https://phage.ee.cityu.edu.hk/] to use the GUI.
-We also provided more detailed intermediate files and visualization for further analyzation.
-You can also find the program in [https://github.com/KennthShang/PhaBOX]
+We also provided more detailed intermediate files and visualization for further analysis.
+You can also find the local version in [https://github.com/KennthShang/PhaBOX]

 # Overview
 There are two kind of tasks that CHERRY can work: